Feb. 1, 2018

 He came out on top as a member of the Canadian men's curling team at the 2010 Winter Games in Vancouver.
 Now, Wilfrid Laurier University alumnus John Morris is aiming to strike gold a second time as part of Canada's first-ever mixed doubles Olympic curling team.

 Morris will take to the ice with teammate Kaitlyn Lawes during the 2018 Winter Games in Pyeongchang, South Korea, where mixed doubles will make its Olympic debut.
-Like Morris, Lawes is a past gold medalist, winning as a member of the Canadian women's curling team at the 2014 Winter Games in Sochi, Russia.
+Like Morris, Lawes is a past gold medallist, winning as a member of the Canadian women's curling team at the 2014 Winter Games in Sochi, Russia.

 "Mixed doubles has really started thriving all over the world – it's huge internationally," says Morris.
 "I was lucky and privileged enough to compete at the Olympics in men's curling and now I have the opportunity to get there in mixed doubles.
 I'm absolutely thrilled."